-Continuous Compounding happens when interest is charged against principle and compounds continuously, that is the interest is continuously added to principle to be charged interest again.
+Continuous Compounding happens when interest is charged against principal and compounds continuously, that is the interest is continuously added to principal to be charged interest again.

 Continuous Compounding Variables

-FV=The future value of the principle after interest has been applied
+FV=The future value of the principal after interest has been applied

-PV=The present value of the principle before interest has been applied
+PV=The present value of the principal before interest has been applied

 R=The annual rate of interest charged

-T=The number of years that the interest is charged to the principle
+T=The number of years that the interest is charged to the principal

 HTML Comment Box is loading comments...